 - CG online Marketing has a recent post of future digital trends that definitely impact on the event sector: What’s Our Digital Future.

 - Get event marketing insight from the world of concert promoters and entertainment from Dottedmusic.com : Online Tools Every Concert Promoter Should Use

 WHEN: Trying not to Clash & Publishing your Event

 When holding an event especially if targeting an international audience in a B2B setting, be cognizant of current events globally and make sure you get seen in international directories and event calenders.
 A plethora of online directories exist.
 Some of the more comprehensive portals include:

-- Biztradeshows.com: The largest directory of trade fairs, business exhibitions & trade shows, featuring 19000+ live trade events and 8100+ Organizers worldwide.
+- 10times.com: The largest directory of trade fairs, business exhibitions & trade shows, featuring 19000+ live trade events and 8100+ Organizers worldwide.
 They post post show reviews and press releases so you can research events to invest in.
-A sample from their Best Practise list of blogs: Meetings and Conferences at Trade fairs.

 - Expopromoter.org is an affiliate network for the business event industry; an event industry resource offering online services for two target segments: business event organisers and B2B websites.

 WHERE: Finding the Right Venue